CKKOK/review/README.md

 Once you're comfortable adding routes to the above exercise, here's a list of things you can choose to learn and work on.

 0. Move the controllers and models into appropriate folders to keep the root folder as clutter-free as possible.
-Make sure your app still works after that!
+Look also at the root handler function in `index.js`.
+That function should be in its own controller - is it supposed to be in the users controller?
+Or a tasks controller?
+The latter doesn't exist yet - create it if you have to.
+Make sure your app still works after all that!

 1. Pick up and use a CSS framework to style the views.
 Bootstrap knowledge is a must, but if you're already familiar with it, try Materialize or Semantic UI.